kylekizirian/blog/in-progress/robot-keywords-embedded-arguments.md

 Add 3 and 4
 ```

-And turns it into a function call like
+And turns it into a function call like this

 ```python
 add('1', '2')